Ser o no ser? To be or not to be?

 This book will surely provide a challenge even to the most advanced Spanish language learner as it can be a daunting read for native speakers.
 Known for its challenging vocabulary, nuanced literary style and complex metaphors, reading this novel is sure to provide a stimulating learning experience.

-These novels are sure to stimulate your mind and improve your Spanish skills.
-What are you waiting for?
-Start reading!
+These novels are sure to stimulate your mind and improve your Spanish skills!

 Brittany Tackett, MA is a freelance writer, tutor, transformational life coach, world traveler and Spanish language enthusiast.
 She took her first Spanish course at the age of 14 and has been fascinated with the language and culture ever since.
 Learn more about Brittany and her services on her website.